+As part of the B-P Build Alternatives, Section 3.7.4.2 discusses IAMFs that would be incorporated to avoid and/or minimize impacts on biological and aquatic resources, including wildlife movement crossings, from project construction and operation.
 Specifically for operations impacts, BIO-IAMF#4 would require the Authority to ensure that maintenance personnel attend WEAP training and certify that they understand the regulatory agency requirements and procedures necessary to protect biological resources, including wildlife movement crossings and habitat linkages.
-To minimize operation noise impacts, the Authority will implement noise reduction measures as outlined in the WCA.
-In particular, the Authority will use sound barriers such as berms and berm/wall combinations to shield nearby natural habitat and/or crossing structures that wildlife could use for movement corridors from loud noise that exceeds the FRA noise criteria for wildlife.
-Any potential noise barriers on viaducts would be limited by engineering weight restrictions.
-Wildlife movement crossings and habitat linkages would also be protected from inundation by water under a flood protection plan by the Authority's hydrology IAMFs (HYD-IAMF#2).
+Wildlife movement crossings and habitat linkages would also be protected under a flood protection plan by the Authority's hydrology IAMFs (HYD-IAMF#2).

 The design characteristics of the B-P Build Alternatives and both CCNM Design Options include effective IAMFs to minimize the impact on wildlife movement crossings and habitat linkages within the project footprint during construction.
-Although most of these IAMFs would not be used during operation, there are specific details that are in the project design-such as tunnels and viaducts to maintain crossings, and berms and sound walls to minimize noise and lighting impacts during operation-as described in the WCA and Chapter 2 of this Final EIR/EIS.
+Most of these IAMFs would not be used during operation.
 Under the B-P Build Alternatives, the impact under CEQA would be potentially significant because potential disturbance of wildlife crossings and habitat linkages during maintenance activities could cause a substantial adverse effect to areas that did not previously have this type of disturbance.
 Therefore, mitigation measures have been identified in Section 3.7.7 to reduce impacts during operation.
-These measures include: BIO-MM#76, BIO-MM#77, BIO-MM#78, and BIO-MM#64, which would provide for the protection of habitat linkages.
+These measures include: BIO-MM#76, BIO-MM#78, and BIO-MM#64, which would provide for the protection of habitat linkages.
 These measures would work together with design features to minimize, avoid, or mitigate impacts on wildlife movement during project operation.

-Therefore, under the B-P Build Alternatives, after implementation of BIO-MM#64, BIO-MM#76, BIO-MM#77, BIO-MM#78 and BIO-MM#87, impacts on wildlife movement during maintenance and operation would be reduced to less than significant level under CEQA.
+Therefore, under the B-P Build Alternatives, after implementation of BIO-MM#64, BIO-MM#76, BIO-MM#77, and BIO-MM#78, impacts on wildlife movement during maintenance and operation would be reduced and considered less than significant under CEQA.